joolstorrentecalo/gitlab-foss/doc/ci/yaml/index.md

   or the group/project must have public visibility.
 - You can't use `needs:project` in the same job as [`trigger`](#trigger).
 - When using `needs:project` to download artifacts from another pipeline, the job does not wait for the needed job to complete.
-[Using `needs` to wait for jobs to complete](../yaml/needs.md) is limited to jobs in the same pipeline.
+[Directed acyclic graph](../directed_acyclic_graph/index.md) behavior is limited to jobs in the same pipeline.
 Make sure that the needed job in the other pipeline completes before the job that needs it tries to download the artifacts.
 - You can't download artifacts from jobs that run in [`parallel`](#parallel).
 - Support [CI/CD variables](../variables/index.md) in `project`, `job`, and `ref`.